Taking a snapshot

 Restoring

-Click Restore on anyavailable snapshot.
+Click Restore on anyready snapshot.
 The VM is rebuilt from the snapshot disk; everything that came after the snapshot is lost.
 There’s a confirm dialog with a “type the VM name to confirm” prompt to prevent accidents.

 Status flow: running → restoring → running.
 Takes 2–5 minutes depending on disk size.